haghard/sport-center/README.md

 * Query-side-results: `http://{ip}:{port}/api/results/{dt}` and `http://{ip}:{port}/api/results/{team}/last`
 * Query-side-standing: `http://{ip}:{port}/api/standings/{dt}`

 We can run as many as we want `query-side-results` and `query-side-standing` processes for scalability reasons.
-Our query side completely based on memory, not on underlying db, since we use PersistentView concept.
-What interesting there is what we can stay responsive with lost up to n-1 one of every type node.
+Our query side completely based on memory, not on underlying db, since we use `PersistentView` concept.
+What interesting there is what we can stay responsive with lost up to n-1 one of every type `Query-side-nnn` node.

+### How to run ###

+1. Install and run mongo.
+2. Modify file /sportcenter/bootstrap/src/main/resources/application.conf props `casbah-journal.mongo-journal-url`, `casbah-snapshot-store.mongo-snapshot-url` with your own.
+3.